Glossary

 Material

-One of the Three Currents; the physical substrate — metals, polymers, glass, silicon, rare earths — extracted from the Earth and owed return to it.
+One of the Three Currents; the physical substrate — metals, polymers, glass, silicon, rare earths — drawn from the Earth and owed a return to it.

 See: Codex §IV.
 See also: Living, Pattern, Three Currents.